Experimental progress on quantum coherence: detection, quantification, and manipulation: Experimental progress on the resource theory of quantum coherence

-Coherence is a vulnerable quantum resource, unavoidably vanishing at macroscopic scales of space, time, and temperature~\cite{ZurekRevModPhys.75.715,SchlosshauerRevModPhys.76.1267}.
-This becomes apparent in the study of the dynamical behavior of such resource in the presence of dissipation, where the system is rarely isolated and usually loses its information due to its environment.
+Coherence is a vulnerable quantum resource, unavoidably vanishing at macroscopic scales of space, time, and temperature~\cite{ZurekRevModPhys.75.715,SchlosshauerRevModPhys.76.1267}. {This becomes particularly clear when one studies the dynamical behavior of coherence in the presence of dissipation, where the system is rarely isolated and usually loses its information to its environment.}

-Numerous studies have been carried out on the dynamical behavior of coherence in open quantum systems~\cite{chanda2016delineating,he2017non,mirafzali2019non,zhang2015role,coherencetrappingPRA,passos2019non,man2018temperature,ccakmak2017non,yu2018quantum,bhattacharya2016effect,PhysRevA.99.022107}.
-The authors of~\cite{chanda2016delineating} investigate methods for detecting and quantifying the non-Markovianity of an incoherent open system dynamics (IOSD).
-This study is based on the fact that any coherence measure monotonically decreases under incoherent operations (recall Sec.~\ref{sec:QuantifyingCoherence}).
-Thus, coherence can be used for detecting the non-Markovianity for quantum dynamics which preserve the set of incoherent states.
-Consider a quantum system in a state $\rho$ undergoing an IOSD characterized by $\Lambda_{t}$.
+{Numerous studies have investigated the dynamics of quantified coherence in open quantum systems~\cite{chanda2016delineating,he2017non,mirafzali2019non,zhang2015role,coherencetrappingPRA,passos2019non,man2018temperature,ccakmak2017non,yu2018quantum,bhattacharya2016effect,PhysRevA.99.022107}.
+The authors of~\cite{chanda2016delineating} proposed a class of protocols for detecting and quantifying the non-Markovianity of incoherent open system dynamics (IOSD).
+This approach is broadly based on the fact that any valid coherence measure monotonically decreases under incoherent operations (recall Sec.~\ref{sec:QuantifyingCoherence}), which means that coherence can be used to detect the non-Markovianity for quantum dynamics which preserve the set of all incoherent states, i.e., IOSD.
+Consider a quantum system described by a state $\rho$ undergoing an IOSD characterized by $\Lambda_{t}$.
 Let $\rho_{s}$, $\rho_t$ denote the quantum state after evolution time $s$ and $t$, respectively.
-For any coherence measure $C$ the amount of quantum coherence decreases monotonically:
+For any coherence measure $C$, the amount of quantum coherence decreases monotonically:

-A similar approach has also been used with coherence measures based on the Tsallis relative $\alpha$ entropies~\cite{mirafzali2019non}.
+A similar approach has also been used with coherence measures based on the Tsallis relative $\alpha$ entropies~\cite{mirafzali2019non}. }

 In~\cite{he2017non} the authors proposed an alternative non-Markovianity measure based on the relative entropy of coherence in a bipartite setup.
 Consider a bipartite system $AB$ in a state $\rho^{AB}$, where only the system of Alice undergoes an IOSD characterized by $\Lambda_{t}$.
 Let $\rho^{AB}_s$ and $\rho_t^{AB}$ denote the overall quantum state after evolution time $s$ and $t$, respectively.
 The relative entropy of coherence of the total system decreases monotonically, i.e.,